-According to the Think Green Building Glossary, an Earthship is defined as a building system using tires as permanent forms for rammed earth, passive solar design, rain catchment, and other integrated systems to create low-impact, energy-efficient structures.
+Think Green Building Glossary defines an Earthship as a building system that uses tires as permanent forms for rammed earth, passive solar design, rain catchment, and other integrated systems to create low-impact, energy-efficient structures.

-In answer to your second question, there are numerous reasons to build an Earthship.
+There are many reasons to build an Earthship.

 - You care about the planet and want to help recycle tires.

 - You want to control heating and cooling costs.